omega8cc/boa/docs/CODEBASECHECK.md

   database.
 - **Unrecognised codebase**: flagged for manual review (fail-safe).

-A flagged (incompatible) codebase has to be brought up to its floor before this box can
-upgrade: update that platform's core, or move its sites to a newer platform on this box with Ægir's Migrate task — BOA's own current platforms always qualify.
+A flagged codebase has to be fixed before this box can upgrade — one below its floor, or one whose core version could not be read (UNKNOWN, look at it by hand): update that platform's core, or move its sites to a newer platform on this box with Ægir's Migrate task — BOA's own current platforms always qualify.
 Then run the check again.
 An unused old platform still counts while its Drush alias exists, so delete old platforms you no longer need.